 By Chris Gai and Madison Franek (Evidence Based Movement)

 Does Foam Rolling Create Actual Changes in Tissue Structure?

 A 2016 study (Murray et al) sought to examine if muscle temperature changes occurred with foam rolling as frequently theorized in the fitness world.
-This study looked at a single bout of foam rolling to the quads and concluded that NO statistically significant temperature change differences were found between experimental and control legs.
-Now you might be asking yourself, if foam rolling doesn’t create mechanical changes like I thought it did, how does it work because I still feel and move better after using it?
+This study looked at a single bout of foam rolling to the quads.
+They concluded that NO statistically significant temperature change differences were found between experimental and control legs.
+Now you might be asking yourself if foam rolling doesn’t create mechanical changes like I thought it did, how does it work because I still feel and move better after using it?

 So This Is What We Think Is Actually Happening.